harryross263/comp421/week1/README.md

 First lecture was an introduction to what we're going to cover, and how we could assess it.

-< (presented by Harry and Luke) >
+< presented by Harry and Luke >

-Some "straw man" machine learning algorithms (very simple, but not very good in general).
+Some "straw man" machine learning algorithms (ie. very simple, but not very good in general).

 Talking points: